Skip to content

 • Alternative sourcing regions: Companies are shifting to India, Southeast Asia, and South America for ingredients where qualified suppliers exist.

-• India trade deal (February 2026): A bilateral agreement rolled tariffs on Indian imports to 18% and exempted key botanicals.
+• India trade deal (source: NutraIngredients, February 2026): a bilateral agreement rolled tariffs on Indian imports to 18 percent and exempted key botanicals.
 This gave companies with existing Indian supplier relationships a meaningful cost advantage.

 • Speed depends on preparation: Companies that maintained backup supplier relationships can pivot in 60-90 days.
 Companies that abandoned alternative sourcing during lower-tariff periods face 6-12 months to re-qualify new suppliers, complete COA reviews, and validate identity testing.